Supporting dog owners experiencing homelessness

-Through the Hope Project, we work to support dog owners so they can stay with their faithful friend.
-This includes our:
+Through our Hope Project, we support dog owners to stay with their faithful friend.

 Help and support for dog owners experiencing homelessness